giladlotan/itpmssd/Week_5/README.md

 #### Assignments

 _Technical_
-- use IG or Twitter APIs to examine a network digitally. (group project?)
+- use IG or Twitter APIs to examine a network digitally.
     - describe your data source
     - what are the items, what relationships are you looking at
     - what did you find?